 |2.||Complete the student's financial aid file by complying with document requests from the Financial Aid Office.|

 |3.||Parents complete the online PLUS Loan Request at www.studentloans.gov At the Federal Student Aid home page, click on the Log In button.
 Input your Username and Password, then click Log In.
 Parents must have their own username and password to access the Direct PLUS application.|

 |4.||Click Request a Direct PLUS Loan.|

-At end of PLUS application, click on hyperlink with student’s name to complete PLUS Master Promissory Note (MPN).
+At the end of the Direct PLUS application, click on the hyperlink with student’s name to complete the PLUS Master Promissory Note (MPN).

 What happens next?

 Within 24 hours of completing your online PLUS application, the PLUS application will be electronically submitted to Santa Barbara City College by the Department of Education.
 The PLUS application will then be processed by the Financial Aid Office within 48 hours.
 The PLUS loan can then be viewed as an award on the student’s Pipeline account.

 When will I receive my loan money?

 Your loan will be processed as an academic year loan disbursed in two equal checks.
 In accordance with federal regulations, no loan money may be released sooner than ten days prior to the beginning of the semester.